berthelemy/mark.berthelemy.net/collections/_drafts/2012-07-26-successful-social-media-system-characteristics.md

 excerpt: 'How do you know whether the social tools you are looking at will work?
 We discuss the characteristics of successful tools  - focussing on ubiquity, interoperability, integration and guidance.'
 layout: post
 permalink: /2012/07/26/successful-social-media-system-characteristics/
-categories:
-  - Social learning
+tags:
-  - Supplier selection
+  - Technology
-  - Tools
+  - Social media
 ---
 <span style="font-family: Arial, serif; color: #000000;">When choosing a tool to support social media, it&#8217;s less important to consider its functionality in isolation.
 Instead, it&#8217;s far more important to consider the characteristics of the tool that will make it become an important part of each individual&#8217;s daily life.</span>